How To Reduce Your Facebook Ads CPM - Lebesgue: AI CMO Skip to content

 • Choose the right campaign objective

-Broaden your Facebook Ads audience
+Broaden your Facebook Ads Audience

 The idea with broad targeting is to let Facebook find your ideal customers and optimize further the campaigns.
-When using broad targeting you’ll going to target a much bigger audience and therefore your CPM will be much lower.
+When using broad targeting you’ll target a much bigger audience and therefore your CPM will be much lower.

 Facebook’s ad frequency essentially tells you how often an ad is being served to each person.
 Keep in mind this isn’t an exact metric and that’s why Facebook displays an “average number” for your ad frequency.